gemhunter178/BenitoiteBot/README.md

 Example content: `["user1", "example", "other_user"]`

-Do note the purge command is only allowed after the `OWNER` has run the `allowpurge` command in a chat the bot is currently in.
+Do note the purge command is only allowed after the `OWNER` has run the `allowpurge` command in a chat the bot is currently listening to.

 ## Bot Reference Page
 A bot reference page is currently in development by me, but it should be in [my other website](https://pentagonitestudios.com/) when finished.